BenRGarcia/Vue-CLI---Scratchpad/README.md

 ## Process:

-### 1) Create new GitHub repo, don't create README yet, don't clone
+### 1) Create new GitHub repo
+From GitHub, "Create New Repository" -- don't create README yet, and don't clone

 ### 2) Create new Vue.js project using the webpack template
 1) `$ vue init webpack <project-title>` and then follow prompts